Jeff Steiner's Americans in France.

 Bastille Day (July 14th) - France's national day marking the end of the French monarchy.
 Lots and lots of fireworks, to me that is not the best part, the best part is that all public museums are free on this day.

-Journées du patrimoine (September 2005) - France's national heritage day, most public museums and monuments are free of charge.
+Journées européennes du Patrimoine (European Heritage Days) - France's and Europe's national heritage weekend, most public museums and monuments are free of charge.

 HomeBack